mcaceresb/stata-gtools/docs/compiling.md

 ### Requirements

-If you want to compile the plugin yourself, you will need
+If you want to compile the plugin yourself, you will, at a minimum, need

 - The GNU Compiler Collection (`gcc`)
+- `git`

+The plugin additionally requires:

+- v2.0 or above of the [Stata Plugin Interface](https://stata.com/plugins/version2) (SPI).
 - [`premake5`](https://premake.github.io)
 - [`centaurean`'s implementation of SpookyHash](https://github.com/centaurean/spookyhash)
-- v2.0 or above of the [Stata Plugin Interface](https://stata.com/plugins/version2) (SPI).

-I keep a copy of Stata's Plugin Interface in this repository, and I have added `centaurean`'s implementation of SpookyHash as a submodule.
-However, you will have to make sure you have `gcc` and `premake5` installed and in your system's `PATH`.
+However, I keep a copy of Stata's Plugin Interface in this repository, and I have added `centaurean`'s implementation of SpookyHash as a submodule.
+Hence as long as you have `gcc`, `make`, and `git`, you fill be able to compile the plugin following the instructions below.

-On OSX, yu can get `gcc` and `make` from xcode.
+On OSX, you can get `gcc` and `make` from xcode.
 On windows, you will need

-- [Cygwin](https://cygwin.com) with gcc, make, libgomp, x86_64-w64-mingw32-gcc-5.4.0.exe
+- [Cygwin](https://cygwin.com) with `gcc`, `make`, `x86_64-w64-mingw32-gcc-5.4.0.exe`
   (Cygwin is pretty massive by default; I would install only those packages).

-If you also want to compile SpookyHash on windows yourself, you will also need
+If you also want to compile SpookyHash on Windows yourself, you will also need

 - [Microsoft Visual Studio](https://www.visualstudio.com) with the
   Visual Studio Developer Command Prompt (again, this is pretty massive